yor42/cleanroom-website/docs/groovy-script/mods/mwc/crafting_station.md

 ### Recipe Builder

-Just like other recipe types, the Crafting Station/Ammo Press also uses a recipe builder.
+Just like other recipe types, the MWC Crafting also uses a recipe builder.

 Don't know what a builder is?
 Check [the builder info page](../../getting_started/builder.md) out.

 :::::::::: details mods.mwc.crafting_station.recipeBuilder() {open id="abstract"}
+- `ItemStackList`.
+Sets the item outputs of the recipe.
+Requires exactly 1.

+    ```groovy:no-line-numbers
+    output(ItemStack)
+    output(ItemStack...)
+    output(Collection<ItemStack>)
+    ```

 - `CraftingGroup`.
 Category of crafting recipe.
 Requires not null.
 (Default `GUN`).

     ```groovy:no-line-numbers
-    setGroupGun()
+    setGroup(String)
     setGroupBullet()
+    setGroupGrenade()
     setGroupMagazine()
     setGroupNormalAttachment()
     setGroupModificationAttachment()
-    setGroup(String)
+    setGroupGun()
     setGroup(CraftingGroup)
     ```

-- `double`.
-Recover ratio of ingredient when dismantling item.
-Requires greater than or equal to 0.
-(Default `1.0`).
+- `List<CraftingEntry>`.
+Input entries of the recipe, `double` is refund yield of the ingredient.
+Requires greater than 0.

     ```groovy:no-line-numbers
-    setYield(double)
+    input(IIngredient)
+    input(IIngredient...)
+    input(double, IIngredient)
+    input(double, IIngredient...)
+    input(Collection<IIngredient>)
     ```

-- First validates the builder, returning `null` and outputting errors to the log file if the validation failed, then registers the builder and returns the registered object. (returns `null` or `com.paneedah.mwc.groovyscript.recipes.GSCrafting`).
+- First validates the builder, returning `null` and outputting errors to the log file if the validation failed, then registers the builder and returns the registered object. (returns `null` or `com.paneedah.mwc.groovyscript.recipes.GSCraftingRecipe`).

     ```groovy:no-line-numbers
     register()